ibm-ecosystem-engineering/watson-ai-ops-guide/900-bookinfo-demo-installation-210/10-bookinfo/iks/readme.md

 kubectl apply -f bookinfo.yaml
 ```

-3. You can follow steps given [here](../500-install-bookinfo-app), to access the bookinfo app.
+3. You can follow steps given [here](../../500-install-bookinfo-app), to access the bookinfo app.

-## Reference: